grishinpv/EnumNtfsRights/README.md

 # EnumNtfsRights
-Simple script to enum files with write permissions for current user
+Simple script to enum files or registry keys with write permissions for the current user